mit-dci/lit/README.md

 You can also run the tests with `make test`.
 Running `make test with-python=true` will include the python tests (requires `bitcoind`) that do some heavier testing.

-4. Run `./lit --tn3 1` to start lit

-The words `yup, yes, y, true, 1, ok, enable, on` can be used to specify that lit automatically connect to a set of populated seeds.
-It can also be replaced by the ip of the remote node you wish to connect to.

 #### Windows

+It's recommended to install Cygwin and follow those setup instructions.
+Or just download prebuilt binaries.

 1. Make sure that your `%GOPATH%` environmental variable is set up correctly.

-2. Download dependencies and then build like this:
+2. Download dependencies and then build with something like this:

 ```
 go get -v ./...
+cd %GOPATH%\src\github.com\mit-dci\lit
 go build -v .
-go build -v ./cmd/lit-af
+go build -v .\cmd\lit-af
 ```

 ### Running